 |Probate Minute Books, 1883-1896||Series 5142|

 All records, even though originating during the territorial period, were carried along to state district court probate divisions after 1896.
-Consult the State District Court Records guide for holdings information with arrangements often made to transfer records older than 50 years to the Utah State Archives.
+Consult the State District Court Records guide for more information on historical court records.

 Beaver | Box Elder | Cache | Carbon | Daggett | Davis | Duchesne | Emery | Garfield | Grand | Iron | Juab | Kane | Millard | Morgan | Piute | Rich | Salt Lake | San Juan | Sanpete | Sevier | Summit | Tooele | Uintah | Utah | Wasatch | Washington | Wayne | Weber